Dave Hill (guitarist): Personal life

 He embraced the image of a yob for performances.
 As well as the references to "Superyob" above, Hill, since a young age used the numberplate "YOB 1" on his cars.

 Hill married his wife Jan in Mexico City in the 1970s, and they have three children: Jade, Bibi, and Sam.
-They live in Lower Penn, Staffordshire, England, where Hill occasionally teaches music at Lower Penn School and Penn Hall School.
+They live in Lower Penn, Wolverhampton, England, where Hill occasionally teaches music at Lower Penn School and Penn Hall School.

-In 2010 during a concert in Nuremberg, Germany, Hill suffered a stroke, from which he recovered to continue touring and recording.
+Health

+During a concert in Nuremberg, Germany in 2010, Hill suffered a stroke; he recovered and continued touring and recording.
 In December 2016, Hill was knocked down by a cyclist in Brighton.
 He suffered a broken elbow as a result of the accident, and Slade called off shows planned for early 2017.

 Autobiography

 Hill published his autobiography, entitled So Here It Is: The Autobiography, in November 2017.

 Hill had first announced the idea of releasing a biography in the early 1990s.
 In a 1992 interview with the Slade fan club, he said: "I approached John Ogden of the Wolverhampton Express and Star with a view to putting down some of my experiences and stories, to see if a book could be produced that would be entertaining and amusing."

 Later in November 2016, Hill announced he was in the process of writing an autobiography, with a possible 2017 release through Unbound, subject to it reaching the online pledge target.
 He revealed: "I've written my autobiography for my fans and for my family, especially my grandkids.
 I've got plenty of funny tales but also some others which show that my life hasn't been all rock 'n' roll."
 So Here It Is: The Autobiography was released on 16 November 2017.
 Noddy Holder provided the foreword and Noel Gallagher the afterword.